-Mr. Scalia has served as musical director or répétiteur for various companies including Opéra immédiat (Chauve-Souris, Carmen, Aïda, Elisir d’amore), l’Opéra bouffe du Québec (Les Brigands, Véronique), Light Opera of Montreal (The Tender Land) and Opéra Outside the Box (The Telephone) as well as for the Halifax Summer Opera Festival (Suor Angelica, Gianni Schicchi), the Festival Classica and the operetta workshop of the École de musique Vincent d’Indy.
+Mr. Scalia has served as musical director or répétiteur for various companies including Opéra immédiat (Chauve-Souris, Carmen, Aïda, Elisir d’amore), l’Opéra bouffe du Québec (Les Brigands, Véronique, Le Baron Tzigane), Light Opera of Montreal (The Tender Land) and Opéra Outside the Box (The Telephone) as well as for the Halifax Summer Opera Festival (Suor Angelica, Gianni Schicchi, Carmen), the Festival Classica and the operetta workshop of the École de musique Vincent d’Indy.
 He has also collaborated with the Atelier lyrique de l’Opéra de Montréal, Jeunes Ambassadeurs Lyriques, Opera Atelier in Toronto, Gesellschaft für Musiktheater in Vienna, l’Istituto Italiano di Cultura de Montreal and the Société d’art vocal de Montréal.
-As a coach, he has worked with numerous young singers at Université de Montréal, Concordia University, McGill University and the École de musique Vincent d’Indy.
+As a coach, he has worked with numerous young singers at the Université de Montréal, Concordia University, McGill University and the École de musique Vincent d’Indy.

-As a performer with concerts throughout Canada, Italy, Austria, Germany and France, his varied solo and duo repertoire ranges from Bach to Messiaen to the major song cycles of Schumann, Schubert, Vaughan-Williams and Poulenc.
-A proud supporter of contemporary composers, Mr. Scalia gave world premieres of works by Octavian Lecca (Portrait) and Pierre DuBois (Combien de temps la terre...).
+As a performer, his diverse repertoire ranges from opera to the major French mélodie and German lieder cycles of Schumann, Schubert, Vaughan-Williams and Poulenc.
+In October 2017, he performed 8 concerts in China with baritone Hugo Laporte, mezzo soprano Marie-Andrée Mathieu and soprano Jessica Latouche.
 In 2016, he recorded and released the album Arie e canzoni with soprano Sophie De Cruz.
-The CD is available worldwide and features arias by Puccini, Donizetti and Verdi; art songs by Donaudy, Gastaldon, Tosti and his composition Ideale.
+The CD is available worldwide and features arias by Puccini, Donizetti and Verdi; art songs by Donaudy, Gastaldon and Tosti as well as his composition Ideale.

 Mr. Scalia’s work in film music began when he was commissioned in 2006 by the Laurier Macdonald Media Foundation to compose the music for the award-winning documentary Ripples in Time.
 His 2008 collaboration with the Spanish director Raimundo Morte was premiered at the Liber Barcelone festival in Spain.